 5 – Access Support From The Federal Government

-The Australian Federal Government has a number of study assist programs in place to help Australians achieve their education goals.
+The Australian Federal Government has a number of study assistance programs in place to help Australians achieve their education goals.
 It’s worth it to take the time to peruse the official website, see what’s available and then determine if you’re eligible to apply.

 While most of the government initiatives will involve repaying any funds they forward to you for your education, there are also some study grants available that won’t have to be repaid.